Gorialis/jishaku/docs/cog.rst

     This forces the relevant callbacks to be triggered, and can be used to let you bypass any large cooldowns or conditions you have set.

+.. py:function:: jsk permtrace <channel> [targets...]

+    Emulates Discord's permission calculation system to create a breakdown of where certain permissions for a member come from.

+    Targets can either be a member, or a list of roles (to emulate a member with those roles).
+    The command will take into account guild permissions and the overwrites for the roles (and member, if applicable) to produce the resulting effective permissions.

 .. py:function:: jsk debug <command: str>

     Runs a command using ``jsk python``-style timing and exception reporting.